mickelson/attract/Layouts.md

      correspond to a script file in the "modules" subdirectory of your Attract-Mode configuration (without the file extension).

-     Note that as of this writing there are no modules provided with Attract-Mode's default installation.

 Return Value:

    * `true` if the module was loaded, `false' if it was not found.